rikedyp/documentation/release-notes/docs/new-enhanced.md

 - The Session caption can now include the current thread by adding the `{TID}` field to the `⎕SE.Caption` property.
 - In the **Configuration** dialog box's **Keyboard Shortcuts** tab, the **Available shortcuts** now include function keys (code F1-F48).
 These can be used in conjunction with `⎕PFKEY` to define keyboard shortcuts for function key actions.
 - The left bracket that appears in the Session gutter when entering multi-line input now includes a close icon at the bottom (![](img/multilineinput_gutter_cross.png){width=20 height=20 vertical-align:text-bottom}).
 Clicking this cancels the multi-line input.
++ The appearance/layout of several of the dialog boxes has been adjusted, but their options and functionality have not been changed.

 ### TTY Interface